How to be Sensible and Gamble Responsibly (Examples)

 Reviewing my bets - what should I be looking out for?

-Have a look through the amount you have been staking, and if you come to the conclusion that you have been betting too much then drop the average amount staked by, say, 50% to coincide with the overall reduction you are depositing into your betting account.
+Look at the amount you have been staking, and if you conclude that you have been betting too much, drop the average amount staked by, say, 50% to coincide with the overall reduction you are depositing into your betting account.

 Repeat this analysis process every month (or 3, 6 or 12 months as you get more comfortable) whilst remembering to keep an overall profit and loss figure for each year.

-Keeping detailed records in any form of life is not everyone’s cup of tea but if you are keen to really focus on the sports or events where you do best you should consider taking your betting records to the next level.
+Keeping detailed records in any form of life is not everyone's cup of tea, but if you are keen to focus on the sports or events where you do best, consider taking your betting records to the next level.

-The amount of detail you want to add to your records is completely up to you but it is usually a good idea to have some way that you can see your profit and loss on each sport (or each division within a sport such as National Hunt, Flat and All Weather in racing or Premier League and Championship in football etc etc).
+The amount of detail you want to add to your records is entirely up to you, but it is usually a good idea to have some way that you can see your profit and loss on each sport.

 How often should I bet?

-The question of volume tends to come up fairly quickly after someone first starts to record his or her bets as it tends to be that they suddenly become aware that they are having lots more bets than they realised.
+The volume question arises fairly quickly after someone starts recording their bets, as they suddenly become aware that they are placing many more bets than they realise.

-If the amount of time you spend recording your bets starts to become a real chore then the chances are you are betting too often.
+If recording your bets starts to become a real chore, then you are probably betting too often.
 However, questions like this are purely a matter of taste for each individual.

-Are you the sort of gambler that likes to bet little and often?
-If so, physically recording hundreds of bets per month might not be time productive and you may be better just relying on the monthly profit and loss figure mentioned in the earlier paragraph.
+Are you the sort of gambler who likes to bet little and often?
+If so, physically recording hundreds of bets per month might not be time-productive, and you may be better off just relying on the monthly profit and loss figure mentioned in the earlier paragraph.

-You may also want to really focus on the areas you enjoy and that appears to be the most profitable.
+You may also focus on the most profitable areas you enjoy.

 How much should I bet?

-The first thing to keep in your mind here is you should only bet an amount you can afford to lose.
+The first thing to remember here is that you should only bet an amount you can afford to lose.

-The question of staking is a difficult one but it always needs to reflect your current overall financial situation.
-Obviously every bet you stake has the chance to be a loser and you need to be aware that long losing runs are inevitable at times.
-All gamblers need to make a judgement call as to how much losing the amount they are staking would impact on their life outside gambling.
+The question of staking is difficult, but it always needs to reflect your current financial situation.
+Every bet you stake has the chance to be a loser, and you need to be aware that long-losing runs are sometimes inevitable.
+All gamblers need to make a judgement call as to how much losing the amount they are staking would impact their life outside gambling.

-This poster asked about how much should be bet on a certainty - Thankfully OLBG members aware of sensible gambling came to the rescue quickly explaining that there is no such thing as a certain bet.
+An OLBG member asked "how much should be i bet on a certainty" - Thankfully, other members aware of sensible gambling came to the rescue quickly, explaining that there is no such thing as a sure bet.

 Set a Daily Stop Loss

-The best way to recover from a loss to have a slow and calculated approach, waiting for the right opportunities, and doing it bit by bit, not trying to do it in one large "all or nothing bet".
+The best way to recover from a loss is to have a slow and calculated approach, waiting for the right opportunities and doing it bit by bit, not trying to do it in one large "all or nothing bet".

 Set a Daily Stop Win

-By the same token it's easy to get carried away when you're winning and think you are invincible.
-For example, if at the start of the day you work out 3 horses you like on the day's cards then leave it at that.
+It's easy to get carried away when you win and think you are invincible.
+For example, if you work out three horses you like on the day's cards at the start of the day, leave it at that.

-If they end up all winning don't get greedy and start looking for other opportunities that weren't there that morning.
-All you are doing is making some bad bets, and chances are you'll give back some of your winnings.
+If they win, don't get greedy and start looking for other opportunities that weren't there that morning.
+All you are doing is making bad bets, and you'll probably give back some of your winnings.

 BeGambleAware

-Admitting to yourself that things are getting out of hand can be the hardest thing to do - There have been many times people have asked for gambling help on the OLBG forums, but if you are worried you should seek professional help
+Admitting to yourself that things are getting out of hand can be the hardest thing to do - but if you are worried, you should seek professional help.

 BeGambleAware

-A better approach is not to look for stuff to bet on, but to look for good value bets and maybe stick to doubles and trebles at most and limit the bigger odds bets to trivial stakes.
+A better approach is not to look for stuff to bet on, but to look for good value bets and maybe stick to doubles and trebles at most and limit the bigger multiple bets.

 Betting at Bad Odds